 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+We aim at identifying risks and opportunities to which companies are exposed following a double materiality approach, and more specifically:

-- On the Social, the P, S and C pillars aim at understanding how companies incorporate risks and opportunities related to human capital, suppliers and clients relationships as well as the society at large.
+- On the Environment, the E pillar assesses how companies take into account the preservation of the environment in the management of their activities as well as in their offer of products and services.
+It also looks at how the environment may affect the company's business.
+It fully integrates the analysis of the exposure to transition and physical risks; - On the Social, the P, S and C pillars aim at understanding how companies incorporate risks and opportunities related to human capital, suppliers and clients relationships as well as the society at large.
 In particular, the respect of working rights, the health and safety of the employees, the quality of the working environment, the societal contribution of the products and services, the capacity of companies to contribute to quality jobs creation and the respect of human rights in the entire value chain of companies are key issues covered through the analysis; - On the Governance, the I pillar looks at how companies acknowledge the interests of all stakeholders by sharing value equitably.
 It notably includes the analysis of the governance structure, the alignment of the top management with the strategy as well as the quality of the integration of sustainability issues into the strategy.

-The investment universe of the Sub-Fund is built according to a minimum SPICE rating (3/5), but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).
+The investment universe of the Sub-Fund is built according to a minimum SPICE rating, but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).

 The SPICE methodology aims at assessing companies' contributions to the United Nations Sustainable Development Goals (SDGs).
 Within the People pillar, Sycomore AM approach to evaluating human capital in the company refers explicitly to SDGs 3, 4, 5, 8 and 10 on social issues such as health, lifelong learning, gender equality, full employment, decent work and reducing inequality.
-Within the Society & Suppliers pillar, the assessment of the societal contribution is based on the analysis of positive and negative contributions from business activities under 4 pillars (access and inclusion, health and security, economic and human progress and employment) defined in the societal SDGs and refers explicitly to SDGs 1, 3, 5, 6, 7, 8, 9, 10, 11, 12, 16 and 17.
+Within the Society & Subcontractors pillar, the assessment of the societal contribution is based on the analysis of positive and negative contributions from business activities under 4 pillars (access and inclusion, health and security, economic and human progress and employment) defined in the societal SDGs and refers explicitly to SDGs 1, 3, 5, 6, 7, 8, 9, 10, 11, 12, 16 and 17.
 Within the Environment pillar, the assessment of the net environmental contribution (NEC) analyses the positive and negative impacts of companies and their products and services on 5 issues (climate, biodiversity, water, waste/resources and air quality) directly related to environmental SDGs 2, 6, 7, 9, 11, 12, 13, 14 and 15.
-The Sub-Fund also undertakes to report annually on the portfolio companies' exposure to SDGs.